 Everyone, of course, knows that the patron saint of Naples is San Gennaro (St. Januarius), but of the six people I've just spoken to —and I include myself in that group— not one of us knew that Naples has a co-patron-saint.
 Maybe the reason for our ignorance is that we all live up on the hill above the "real" city, a section of Naples that is, if not well-off snooty, at least severely gentrified.
-But if you get down into the Spanish Quarter, off of via Toledo, everyone knows about Santa Maria Francesca, the only Neapolitan woman ever to be elevated to sainthood by the Roman Catholic church.
+But if you get down into the Spanish Quarters, off of via Toledo, everyone knows about Santa Maria Francesca, the only Neapolitan woman ever to be elevated to sainthood by the Roman Catholic church.

-made the news today because a small
+church (photo) made the news today because a small

-statue —not much more than a doll, really— of the Infant Jesus wearing
+statue —not much more than a doll, really— of the

-a silk garment with threaded gold
+Infant Jesus wearing a silk garment with threaded gold

 hand-sewn by St. Mary Francis, herself, was stolen a

 few days ago.
-The aged nun in charge of caring for the object,
+The aged nun in charge of caring for the

-one thief distracted her with a question, and the
+set-up: one thief distracted her with a question, and

 case and made off with the statue.
 Sister Aurora has